yorick1101/spring-persistence/README.md

 | One is found in a method in another service | Y |
 | One is found in a transactional method in another service | Y |
 | One is found in an asynchronous method in another service | **N** |

-### Note
-- The PersistenceContext in Spring is default to **PersistenceContextType.TRANSACTION**
-- Although the objects returned has the same reference, it still touch the database **twice**

 ## Test Auto Flush
 ### 1. Update a user without save, then save a new user